eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-14_inside-my-little-hypothetical-and-calculative-brain.md

 - - -

-This page is synchronized from the post: [inside my little hypothetical and calculative brain ...](https://steemit.com/@deanliu/inside-my-little-hypothetical-and-calculative-brain)
+This page is synchronized from the post: ['inside my little hypothetical and calculative brain ...'](https://steemit.com/@deanliu/inside-my-little-hypothetical-and-calculative-brain)